-What does Affinity for Technology Interaction mean?
+Affinity for Technology Interaction Scale

 The 9-item affinity for technology interaction (ATI) scale is designed to assess a person’s tendency to actively engage in intensive technology interaction — or to avoid it.
 ATI can be seen as a core personal resource for users’ successful coping with technology.